<img alt="" src="https://secure.cold5road.com/218968.png" style="display:none;"> Skip to main content

 Image source

-Cloud banking systems deliver banking services via secure servers accessed over the internet.
-This allows you to run core platforms and apps on these rather than physical servers and networks, which can be costlier to install and maintain.
+We’ve established that using a legacy banking system can cause significant problems for financial institutions.
+So, what is the solution?
+Cloud banking systems deliver banking services using secure servers that are accessed over the Internet.
+Your core platforms and apps can be run on these rather than using physical servers and networks, which are costlier to install and maintain.

-These systems are easily accessible via cloud APIs (application programming interfaces).
-This represents just one of the ways that legacy banking systems can be modernized.
+Cloud APIs (application programming interfaces) make these systems easily accessible and represent one of the ways that legacy banking systems can be modernized.

 Why opt for cloud banking platforms?

-A number of benefits come from switching your core banking systems to cloud banking platforms.
+A number of benefits come from switching your legacy core banking systems to cloud banking platforms.
 The most obvious is it transfers the responsibility and cost of ownership for the physical infrastructure and often-complicated networks that connect your locations to cloud servers.
-This frees up your IT team to focus on other areas of your business across your various branches.
+This frees up your IT team to focus on other areas of your business.

-You also have to consider that sticking with banking legacy systems could see you fall behind your competitors.
-Almost every sector is making the move to cloud-based services, as demonstrated by the growth of SaaS (software as a service) and changes in other industries e.g. virtual contact centers are now the norm rather than the exception.
+With almost every sector making the move to cloud-based services, the longer you stick with banking legacy systems, the more chance your competitors have to get ahead.
+The rise of cloud-based services is demonstrated by the growth of SaaS (software as a service) as well as other changes in multiple industries, for example, virtual contact centers are now the norm rather than the exception.

 The four primary benefits of cloud computing in financial services are:

-• Better operational speed and capability.
+1. Better operational speed and capability.
 Your bank collects huge amounts of data every day.
 With cloud-based banking, this is more accessible.
-A cloud banking system can also provide you with better connectivity as well as more automation and accurate, data-driven insights in real-time that can greatly improve operations.
+A cloud banking system can also greatly improve operations with better connectivity, more automation, and accurate, data-driven insights in real time.

-• Strong security.
+2. Strong security.
 It’s not just a case of good business practice to protect your customers’ data; you also have regulatory frameworks and laws to conform to.
-Since your data will find its way to the cloud eventually, it makes sense to ensure that it’s secure within the cloud.
-That way, rather than having a secure data center but little else after it gets used on a variety of digital channels, you have security throughout the entire process.
-Plus, providers are constantly analyzing their networks and updating them to meet potential threats.
+It’s important to ensure your data is secure within the cloud, maintaining security throughout the entire process of data being used on a variety of digital channels, rather than only having a secure data center.
+Furthermore, providers are constantly analyzing their networks and updating them to meet potential threats, which will provide more support for you.

-• Better customer insights mean improved customer satisfaction.
+3. Better customer insights for improved customer satisfaction.
 Expansion of the financial services and fintech markets means there is more competition than ever before.
-Cloud banking platforms can provide you with more detailed customer insights so you can provide services that meet their expectations.
+Cloud banking platforms can provide you with more detailed customer insights, which will allow you to provide services that meet swiftly changing customer expectations.

-• Significant cost savings on maintenance and middleware.
+4. Significant cost savings on maintenance and middleware.
 The primary cost benefit of transferring responsibility for infrastructure to your cloud provider is that you’ll be able to reduce your physical IT infrastructure.
-You’ll also see a reduced outlay in terms of security as your provider will constantly update and improve this at no extra cost.
+You’ll also see a reduced outlay in terms of security, as your provider will constantly update and improve this at no extra cost, and maintenance of legacy systems.

 Is cloud banking the only way to modernize a legacy system?